Percutaneous Endoscopic Gastrostomy (PEG) tube

 What if the PEG tube falls out?

 Do not panic if your PEG tube ever falls out.
-Put a clean, dry towel over the opening to catch drainage and go to your doctor or emergency room to get another tube put in.
+Put a clean, dry towel over the opening to catch drainage.
+Then, go to your doctor or emergency room to get another tube put in.
 The opening can close quickly, so get it put back in as soon as you can.

 Will the PEG tube leak?

-Keep gauze or absorbent pads on the PEG tube to keep the skin dry and protect your clothes.
-You may want to take extra pads and clothes with you when you leave your home.
+- Keep gauze or absorbent pads on the PEG tube.
+This keeps the skin dry and protects your clothes.
+Take extra pads and clothes with you when you leave your home.

 Will people know I have PEG tube?

-A PEG tube is small and is hidden by your clothing.
+A PEG tube is small.
+It is hidden by your clothing.
 People will only know you have a PEG tube if you show them.

 Will I have a PEG tube forever?

 This depends on your weight, health, eating habits, and if you can swallow.
-You should talk with your care team about this.
+Talk with your care team about this.